bigcurl/wheneverd/README.md

 ## Status

-Early scaffold: gem structure + a placeholder CLI are in place; the systemd generation features are not implemented yet.
+Early scaffold: gem structure + a placeholder Clamp-based CLI are in place; the systemd generation features are not implemented yet.

-See `FEATURE_SUMMARY.md` for high-level user-visible changes, and `CHANGELOG.md` for versioned release notes.
+See `FEATURE_SUMMARY.md` for high-level user-visible behavior, and `CHANGELOG.md` for release notes (once versioned releases begin).

 ## Installation